-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Crime Insurance in Salem

-Commercial Crime Insurance Risk Factors in Salem
+About Commercial Crime Insurance in Salem, OR

 In Oregon, commercial crime insurance is designed to fill the gap left by standard business policies that do not address employee theft, embezzlement, forgery, or fraud-related financial loss.
 The core coverage options listed for this product are Employee Theft, Forgery & Alteration, Computer Fraud, Funds Transfer Fraud, and Money & Securities, and those are the most relevant parts of a commercial crime insurance coverage in Oregon review.
 Some policies may also extend to social engineering fraud, but that depends on the carrier and endorsement language, so it should be confirmed on the quote.
-Oregon does not provide a state-mandated crime insurance form in the data provided, and coverage requirements may vary by industry and business size, which means a restaurant in Bend, a clinic in Salem, and a software firm in Portland may need different options.
+Oregon does not provide a state-mandated crime insurance form, and coverage requirements may vary by industry and business size, which means a restaurant in Bend, a clinic in Salem, and a software firm in Portland may need different options.

 Regulatory context matters because the Oregon Division of Financial Regulation oversees the market, but the policy itself is still negotiated through carrier forms and endorsements.
 That means exclusions and definitions can vary, especially around who counts as an employee, how a loss is discovered, and whether funds transfer fraud coverage applies only to transfers initiated after a specific authorization step.
 If your business holds money and securities, processes ACH or wire payments, or lets staff issue checks or alter invoices, those details should be matched to the form before binding.
 Oregon businesses should also compare quotes from multiple carriers, because the same risk profile can produce different coverage structures even when the monthly premium looks similar.